Ign1s-Reiga/Hoi4ModdingSupporter/README.md

 ﻿# Hoi4 Modding Supporter

-Hoi4 Modding Supporter is a Hearts of Iron4 modding tool.
+Hoi4 Modding Supporter is a Hearts of Iron4 modding tool.<br>
-This tool support your hoi4 modding.
+This tool support your hoi4 modding.<br>
 This project based on [Focus Tree And Event Manager]().

 ## How to Use